Your private cloud.

 Everything on your own hardware

 No third-party cloud in the chain.
 Data stays on machines you own, in a jurisdiction you choose.
-Open source under Apache 2.0, reproducible builds, no phone-home.
+Open source under AGPL-3.0, reproducible builds, no phone-home.
 The cloud that doesn't need anyone's permission to keep running.

 A cloud that grows with your hardware.